 Cassandra Farrin (pictured left) is a novelist, essayist, and poet who lives in Idaho but has called many parts of the world home.
 She is currently the Managing Editor of Amberjack Publishing, a traditional press based in Boise.
+She was selected for the upcoming FutureScapes 2019 Science Fiction & Fantasy workshop, and is a participant in the SFWA mentorship program.
 Her writing has appeared in Frontier Poetry, Cirque, concīs, the Ploughshares blog, and elsewhere.

 Cassandra’s passion for greater interfaith and intercultural understanding led her to work for many years with Westar Institute, dedicated to advancing religious literacy, and with the Elizabeth Bowers Zambia Education Fund, empowering women, children, and their community to break the cycle of poverty through education.

 Since returning to the States from years of international travel, she has adopted children with her twin sister Rebecca, gone on many adventures, and circled back to Idaho, where she writes and (still) studies religion & culture.

 Cassandra identifies as a member of the queer community, and her writing reflects that reality & experience.